Norman C. Deno: Childhood and education

 Born in Chicago on February 15, 1921, Deno suffered from asthma as a child and was unable to participate in outdoor sports in school.
 Instead, he focused on growing plants and became acquainted with daylily hybrid expert David F. Hall who further increased Deno's interest in plant biology.
 He began giving presentations at garden clubs at 13, but also became interested in the chemistry of fireworks alongside his father.

 His teenage years during the Great Depression saw hard times for his family and, since there was little income to be made in the field of horticulture despite his interest in the subject, he chose to study chemistry at the University of Illinois, where he earned a Bachelor of Science degree in 1942.
-He earned a Master of Science degree in chemistry and a Ph.D in chemistry from the University of Michigan in 1946 and 1948.
+He earned a Master of Science degree in chemistry and a Ph.D. in chemistry from the University of Michigan in 1946 and 1948.
 During his research for his doctoral degree, he focused on studying the chemistry of explosives in relation to munitions used in World War II.
 From 1942 to 1946, he studied under Werner Emmanuel Bachmann on the production of the explosive RDX in order to reduce the likelihood of premature detonation during handling for use in torpedoes.
-After his graduate work, he completed a post-doctoral research degree at the University of Ohio.
+After his graduate work, he completed a post-doctoral research degree at Ohio University.

 Career and research

-Chemistry (1950-1980)
+Chemistry (1950–1980)

-After graduating, Deno moved to State College, Pennsylvania and became a Professor of Chemistry at Penn State University in 1950.
+After graduating, Deno moved to State College, Pennsylvania and became a professor of chemistry at Penn State University in 1950.
 During his time as a chemist, Deno and his lab students made a major discovery on the operation of oil refineries and how to increase their efficiency.
 This process uses chemical separation to determine if a coal source has the structural makeup to be used as a fuel source or other purposes and reduces the time required to make this determination to less than a day.
 A large research grant from the Occidental Petroleum Research Corporation allowed Deno to focus on other chemistry and biological research.